victoriapb/victoriapb.github.io/_pages/about.md

 ## About

-I am Postdoctoral researcher at the [Institute for Computational Biomedicine (Saez-Rodriguez Group)](http://saezlab.org/), Heidelberg University Hospital, Germany.
+I am a Postdoctoral researcher at the Institute for Computational Biomedicine ([Saez-Rodriguez Group](http://saezlab.org/)), Heidelberg University Hospital, Germany.

 My research focuses on formulating mathematical and computational models for understanding diseases and treatment response.
 My previous work has mostly focused on cancer dynamics, while currently I am working on kidney fibrosis.
 I am particularly interested in:
 - Developing multi-scale models that can integrate cross-scale mechanisms and clinical outcomes of the disease.